Raymond E. Baldwin: Career

 Baldwin was prosecutor of the Stratford Town Court from 1927 to 1930, and was judge of that court from 1931 to 1933.
-He was a member of the Connecticut House of Representatives from 1931 to 1933, serving as majority leader in 1933.
+He was a member of the Connecticut House of Representatives for two terms from 1931 to 1935, representing Stratford as a Republican.
+He served his first term alongside Helen Lewis, and his second alongside Theresa Holmgren.
+He served as majority leader in 1933.
 He resumed the practice of law from 1933 to 1938, and was town chairman of Stratford from 1935 to 1937.

 Baldwin was Governor of Connecticut in 1939 and 1940, and the first governor to use the Governor's Mansion located on Prospect Avenue in Hartford.
 He was an unsuccessful candidate for reelection to the office in 1940.
 An early supporter of Wendell Willkie, he saw to it that the Connecticut delegation at the 1940 Republican Convention, would back Willkie which was crucial to beat frontrunners Thomas Dewey, Robert A. Taft, and Arthur Vandenberg.
 Willkie had unofficially promised Baldwin the spot as his running mate, but party leaders pressured Willkie to name Charles McNary instead, and Baldwin graciously stepped aside from contention.
 He was also a delegate in 1944 and 1948.

 Again elected Governor in 1942 and 1944, Baldwin served until his resignation on December 27, 1946.
 During his tenure, he eliminated the state deficit without raising taxes; initiated a job-training program; created an inter-racial commission, and reformed the minor court system.
 Also instituted were a Connecticut Veterans Advisory and Reemployment Commission; and a labor management council.
 He was elected United States Senator as a Republican on November 5, 1946, to fill the vacancy in the term ending January 3, 1947, caused by the death of Francis T. Maloney.
 At the same time he was elected for the term commencing January 3, 1947, and served from December 27, 1946, until his resignation on December 16, 1949.

 In 1949, Baldwin succeeded Arthur F. Ells, his own appointee, as an associate justice of the Connecticut Supreme Court of Errors (now the Supreme Court of Connecticut); he was appointed chief justice in 1959 and served until his retirement in 1963.
+In 1964, Baldwin was recipient of the Yale Club of Hartford's Nathan Hale Award in recognition of outstanding service to Yale and Connecticut.
 He was chairman of the Connecticut Constitutional Convention in 1965.